-The Term Sheet Parties agree to the following actions and policies:
+The Parties agree to the following actions and policies:

-- The Parties agree to petition IDWR to issue a moratorium order specific to the BWRGWMA.
-(Question-to what extent is this necessary in light of the ESPA moratorium order from 1993?
-Does it cover this area?) - The Parties agree to support IDWR in initiating a computerized water right accounting program for the Big Wood River and the Little Wood River/Silver Creek systems beginning in the 2022 water year to quickly compute natural flow and storage water available for delivery during the irrigation season, similar to accounting programs used in other river basins of the state, including for example the Upper Snake River and Boise River Basins. - s.
-The Parties agree to petition IDWR and the Idaho Water Resources Board (IWRB) to conduct a Camas Prairie aguifer study and to establish a Technical Advisory Committee to advise the development and completion of the study.
+- The Parties agree to petition IDWR to issue a moratorium order specific to the BWRGWMA. - The Parties agree to support IDWR in initiating a computerized water right accounting program for the Big Wood River and the Little Wood River/Silver Creek systems to quickly compute natural flow and storage water available for delivery during the irrigation season, similar to accounting programs used in other river basins of the state, including for example the Upper Snake River and Boise River Basins. - The Parties agree to petition IDWR and the Idaho Water Resources Board (IWRB) to conduct a Camas Prairie aquifer study and to establish a Technical Advisory Committee to advise the development and completion of the study. - The Parties support IDWR's plans to recalibrate the Wood River Valley Groundwater Flow Model by the end of the three-year management period.
+IDWR initiated the model recalibration effort with a modeling technical advisory committee meeting on March 3, 2022. - The Parties agree to evaluate a new flow gage at Susie Q Bridge and make recommendations to IDWR based on the evaluation.

-- The Parties agree to petition IDWR and the Idaho Water Resources Board (IWRB) to conduct a Camas Prairie aquifer study and to establish a Technical Advisory Committee to advise the development and completion of the study. - To the extent necessary, the Parties agree to petition IDWR to update the Wood River Valley Groundwater Flow Model before the end of the three-year management period so that the updated model can be used to evaluate the current measures.
-IDWR has scheduled MTAC meetings on beginning in March 2022 to begin this update. - The Parties agree to evaluate a new flow gage at Susie Q Bridge and make recommendations to IDWR based on the evaluation. - The Parties agree to petition IDWR and the Idaho Department of Fish and Game to remove beaver dams and relocate beavers on Silver Creek and Little Wood River below Sportsman's Access gage on Silver Creek, and down to Station 10 and Station 54 gages on the Little Wood River. - The Parties agree to petition the IWRB for funding contributions to the CIEF. - The Parties agree to collaborate with IDWR, the United States Geological Survey, Water Districts 37 and 37B, the Wood River Collaborative, or other entities to share, maintain and improve groundwater and surface water monitoring networks to supply accurate, representative data in support of existing or new hydrologic models or studies, and management of water resources within IDWR Administrative Basin 37.
+- The Parties agree to petition IDWR and the Idaho Department of Fish and Game to remove beaver dams and relocate beavers on Silver Creek and Little Wood River below Sportsman's Access gage on Silver Creek, and down to Station 10 and Station 54 gages on the Little Wood River. - The Parties agree to petition the IWRB for funding contributions to the CIEF.
+11 - The Parties agree to collaborate with IDWR, the United States Geological Survey, Water Districts 37 and 37B, the Wood River Collaborative, or other entities to share, maintain and improve ground water and surface water monitoring networks to supply accurate, representative data in support of existing or new hydrologic models or studies, and management of water resources within IDWR Administrative Basin 37.